-This group activity is useful for getting your class involved in a number of quick discussion topics that they are interested in.
+The Chopstick Topics ESL Activity is useful for getting your class involved in various quick discussion topics.
 All you need is a bunch of cheap wooden chopsticks or some other type of similar material to write on with a permanent marker or pen.
 Popsicle sticks would work just as well if you can’t find chopsticks anywhere.Adults

 On every side of the chopsticks, write a general topic that would be engaging for group discussion.
 Themes like “movies,” “music,” “travel destinations,” or “favorite restaurants” are popular with almost any class level or age group.
 Try to relate the themes to a topic that you are actually using in the lesson if you think that would be more effective.